Frances Hunt

-Frances Matthew Jones Hunt was an American progressive era politician who is best known for being the first woman elected to a seat in the Arkansas General Assembly.
-In 1922, Hunt was elected to a seat in the Arkansas House of Representatives.
+Frances Rowena Mathews Jones Hunt (June 6, 1874 – August 21, 1958) was an American Progressive Era politician.
+She was the first woman to hold to a seat in the Arkansas General Assembly, when she was appointed to fill a vacancy in 1922.
+Later that year, Hunt was one of the first two women elected to seats in the Arkansas House of Representatives.